 Holiday credit is time granted to an employee when a holiday occurs on the employee's regularly scheduled day off.
 If the holiday credit is not used by the annual deadline or is not approved for an extension, then it must be paid.
+The annual use/payment deadline for holiday credit is September 30 for Harborview and UW Medical centers, and June 30 for all other units.

 Professional staff employees must use the holiday credit within 90 days of the holiday for which it was earned.